-That being said, the U-Net itself is not an innovative architecture (cutting-edge perspective) in the deep learning field.
-So, we focus the innovation of U-Net on how it could add up to the current CA-mainstreamed urban simulation study: 1) automated to extract the optimum transition rules and 2) extract large scale (256 * 256 pixels window compared to ~ 10*10 window of CA models) spatial features into the simulation.
-However, it is not appropriate to discuss novel methodological contributions in the methods section.
-Instead, we discussed how the U-Net could contribute to urban simulation studies in the discussion section (4.1.
+The U-Net itself is a new architecture in the deep learning field and while it has been applied across several fields, it is still an emerging technology.
+We focus the innovation on the application of U-Net to the mainstream urban simulation field which is currently dominated by CA-based methods, with its advantages being: 1) automated extraction of the optimum transition rules and 2) learning complex spatial features and processes of urban development.
+We discuss how the U-Net could contribute to urban simulation studies in the discussion section (4.1.
 Mimicking real-world urban patterns and dynamics, and 4.2.
 Reducing subjectivity by automatically constructing transition rules).